 During the 1930s photography became implicated in the vital political and social questions of the era as never before.
 A key exponent was the Viennese-born photographer Edith Tudor-Hart, who left Austria for Britain after being arrested for her political activities in 1933.
 Having trained at the Bauhaus she pursued a career as a documentary and portrait photographer, covering issues of poverty, social division and child welfare in Vienna, London, Tyneside, Wales and Scotland.

 Tudor-Hart was one of the most significant documentary photographers working in Britain in the 1930s and 1940s.
 Her photography constitutes a sophisticated realism, marked by its directness and capacity to communicate.

-This feature is based on the exhibition of her photographs, which was recently held at the Scottish National Portrait Gallery.
+This feature is based on the exhibition of her photographs held at the Scottish National Portrait Gallery in 2013.